PythonPioneers/GroupProject/README.md

 **SentimentAnalysis.ipynb**
-*** Data Mining and Model Building
-Data Preprocessing
-- Using panda methods to clean up and remove null data
-- Using nltk corpus of stopwords to remove stop words in our data
+- Data Mining and Model Building: Data Preprocessing - we used pandas methods to clean up and remove null data and use nltk corpus of stopwords to remove stop words in our data.

-*** Unigram Data Vectorization
-- Using sklearn vectorization packages we convert our data into unigram vector.
-This sklearn package already includes TF and IDF.
-- sklearn also used to split data into train and test sets.
+- Unigram Data Vectorization with sklearn vectorization packages, we convert our data into unigram vectors.
+This sklearn package already includes TF and IDF. sklearn was also used to split data into train and test sets.

-*** Logistic Regression Classifier
-- Using sklearn logistic regression classifier object to fit our training data, test on test set, and produce our first evaluation of this classifier.
+- Logistic Regression Classifier: Using sklearn logistic regression classifier object to fit our training data, test on test set, and produce our first evaluation of this classifier.

-*** XGBoost Data Feeding and Model Training
-- Using Python feature XGBoost to read the data and train with XGB classifier as well evaluation results.
+- XGBoost Data Feeding and Model Training: We use Python feature XGBoost to read the data and train with XGB classifier as well evaluation results.

-*** Initial Evaluation
-- Initial study of evaluation scores and prediction test shows some issue in our data.
-Because of the nature of online reviews, our data was heavily skewed and thus, resulting in high precision and recall for skewed category (Positive) but very low for the other two categories (Negative and Neutral)
-- We explored some resolutions for this skewed data issue: by generating more data while eliminating some positive reviews to balance out data in all categories.
-Another solution proposed was to oversample the underrepresented categories based off proper IDF approach.

-*** Retraining and Re-evaluating
-- Repeating the Regression Logistic Classifier and XGBoost for the newly balanced dataset

-*** Bigram Data Vectorization and 2 Classifiers
-- Repeating the above steps but with bigram vectorizations.
+- Bigram Data Vectorization and 2 Classifiers: Repeating the above steps but with bigram vectorizations.
 Tuning hyperparameters along the way.

-*** Final Evaluation and Model Selection
-- Based of confusion matrix table and evalation scores we select the better performing model and download its object.
+- Evaluation using different python packages that help with F1 score calculation as well confusion matrices.
+Based on these evaluations, we choose the best performing model as well as language models (unigram or bigram) and export the object of that analysis model together with the vectorization object to use for the backend in our UI application.

 **backend.py**
 - blah blah